Boris-Em/BEMSimpleLineGraph/README.md

 ## Installation

-To install BEMSimpleLineGraph to your project, just drag and drop the <i> BEMSimpleLineGraph </i> folder into your Xcode project.
-When you do so, make sure to check the box <i>
-'Copy items into destination group's folder (if needed)' </i>.
+To install BEMSimpleLineGraph to your project, just drag and drop the *BEMSimpleLineGraph* folder into your Xcode project.
+When you do so, make sure to check the box *'Copy items into destination group's folder (if needed)'*.

 ## Usage

 #### 1. Import the header.

-First, import <i> "BEMSimpleLineGraphView.h" </i> to the .h of your view controller:
+First, import `"BEMSimpleLineGraphView.h"` to the .h of your view controller:

 	#import "BEMSimpleLineGraphView.h"

 #### 2. Implement the delegate.

-Implement the <i> BEMSimpleLineGraphDelegate </i> to the same view controller:
+Implement the `BEMSimpleLineGraphDelegate` to the same view controller:

 	@interface YourViewController : UIViewController <BEMSimpleLineGraphDelegate>

 #### 3. Initialize BEMSimpleLineGraphView.

+BEMSimpleLineGraphView can be initialized in one of two ways.
+You can either add it directly to your interface (storyboard file) OR through code.
+Both ways provide the same initialization, just different ways to do the same thing.
+Use the method that makes sense for your app or project.

+**Interface Initialization**
+Add a UIView to your UIViewController.
+Change the class type of the UIView to `BEMSimpleLineGraphView`.
+Link the view to your code using an `IBOutlet`.
+You can set the property to `weak` and `nonatomic`.
+Then set the delegate in your code:

+    myGraph.delegate = self;

+**Code Initialization**
-Next, initialize a BEMSimpleLineGraph view with the following code:
+Initialize a BEMSimpleLineGraph view with the following code:

 	BEMSimpleLineGraphView *myGraph = [[BEMSimpleLineGraphView alloc] initWithFrame:CGRectMake(0, 0, 320, 200)];
 	myGraph.delegate = self;